30 Fun Team Building Activities for Work

 26. The Guessing Game

-Activity: Divide the group in half and place each team on opposite sides of the room.
+Divide the group in half and place each team on opposite sides of the room.
 One person from each team leaves the room and together they choose one object in the room.
 When the people who left return they go to the opposite team from which they left.
 Each team asks the person who left yes-or-no questions to try and figure out what the object they choose is.
 When they get the right answer, the team applauds to indicate they won.
-Now the two participants who left join that winning team.
+Now the two participants who left will join the winning team.
 The process continues with two new people.

 Objective: Developing comfort with changing teams and alliances, and the problems of binary answers.